czrpb/networkanalysis/learning/na101-basics/learn.md

 - Selfish: I love network science!
   - Practicing the Feynman method
 - Educative: Want to spread the knowledge!
+  - I believe there are some *Network Science* measures that everyone ought to know like we know mean, variance, standard deviation, etc.
 - Preferential: What sorts of presentations do people want?
   - "Academic" vs "Project"
   - "Informational" vs "Interactive"
+  - "Theoretical" vs "Practical"

 ---